Anno Domini: CE and BCE

-Since 1856, the alternative abbreviations CE and BCE (sometimes written C.E. and B.C.E.) are sometimes used in place of AD and BC.

-The "Common/Current Era" ("CE") terminology is often preferred by those who desire a term that does not explicitly make religious references but still uses the same estimated date of Christ's birth as the dividing point.
+The "Common/Current Era" ("CE") terminology is often preferred by those who desire a term that does not explicitly make religious references but still uses the same epoch as the anno Domini notation.

 For example, Cunningham and Starr (1998) write that "B.C.E./C.E. […] do not presuppose faith in Christ and hence are more appropriate for interfaith dialog than the conventional B.C./A.D."
 Upon its foundation, the Republic of China adopted the Minguo Era but used the Western calendar for international purposes.
 The translated term was 西元 (xī yuán (Western Era)).
 Later, in 1949, the People's Republic of China adopted 公元 (gōngyuán (Common Era)) for all purposes domestic and foreign.

 No year zero: start and end of a century

 In the AD year numbering system, whether applied to the Julian or Gregorian calendars, AD 1 is immediately preceded by 1 BC, with nothing in between them (there was no year zero).
 There are debates as to whether a new decade, century, or millennium begins on a year ending in zero or one.

 For computational reasons, astronomical year numbering and the ISO 8601 standard designate years so that AD 1 = year 1, 1 BC = year 0, 2 BC = year −1, etc. In common usage, ancient dates are expressed in the Julian calendar, but ISO 8601 uses the Gregorian calendar and astronomers may use a variety of time scales depending on the application.
 Thus dates using the year 0 or negative years may require further investigation before being converted to BC or AD.